 The problem is, the longer you continue the cycle, the more your sense of self-worth erodes, making it harder and harder to remove yourself from the pleasure-pain pattern of unhealthy relationships.

 A few years ago, I started dating a guy who started off by courting me with a rush of intensity.
 When I finally started to open up to him, he reacted with aloofness and indifference.
+He was one of those wrong men!
 It was clear he was emotionally unavailable to me.
 With the power dynamic switched, my natural reaction was to chase – try harder, initiate more, and stick around in hopes he would turn around.

 By through all the self-work I’ve done, I’ve learned to recognize the signs of an unhealthy dynamic.
 I admit, I was attracted and craving a connection with a man who was unavailable.
 But what’s different now is my response: I can choose to not engage.
 I can recognize that I’m worth more and do not need to chase someone who likes me just a little, but not enough.
 And this, is the decision that starts to break the unhealthy cycle.

 Don’t let chemistry cloud your ability to remember your worth.
 The moment you accept less than your worth, you will get less.
-The moment you tolerate disrespect and disregard, you set precedent.
+The moment you tolerate disrespect and disregard, you set precedent and land the wrong men.

 Dr. Larry Young, the director for Translational Social Neuroscience, notes that experiencing a loss from a partner – such as a separation or death, is akin to an addict craving drugs.
 A study showed that voles separated from their vole partner showed high levels of a stress chemical, corticosterone, and experienced an overwhelming anxiety due to their partner loss.
 The voles are driven to go “home” to their partner because only then does the oxytocin (the feel good hormone associated with pair bonding) can help ease the anxiety the separation caused.